 The internal VCO has a duty cycle of 50%.
-Therefore, when the VCO is connected directly to the output, the duty cycle is 50%.
+Therefore, when the VCO divider equals one, the duty cycle is 50%.
 If the CLK input is routed directly to the output, the duty cycle of the output is the same as the CLK input.